-To be completely honest, I think the LOR process begins freshman year.
-The purpose of the LOR is to show your talent, leadership, academic potential, and respect for teachers (and students).
+To be completely honest, I think the process begins freshman year.
+The purpose of the letter of recommendation is to show your talent, leadership, academic potential, and respect for teachers (and students).
 The admission committee wants to see if you have any problems not divulged in your application, and they want to make sure you’ll “fit” their school.
 Scary, right?
-Well, if you play the LOR game right, the only concern you might have is making sure your teachers submit the letters before the deadline.
+Well, if you play your cards right, the only concern you might have is making sure your teachers submit the letters before the deadline.

 When and who to ask